 Bringing authenticity to social media, one Beme at a time

 Launched this past summer, Beme is a new video-sharing app envisioned by viral YouTube filmmaker Casey Neistat and realized with the help of Matt Hackett, a former VP of Engineering at Tumblr (VanHemert).
-Neistat, who gained popularity and following through his cleverly filmed DIY YouTube videos and his work with large corporations such as Nike, Mercedes and J. Crew, (Tepper) has long been enthusiastic about emergent media platforms and commands large followings on Instagram and Snapchat.
+Neistat, who gained popularity through his cleverly filmed DIY YouTube videos, as well as with his marketing collaborations with Nike, Mercedes and J. Crew, (Tepper), has long been enthusiastic about emergent media platforms and commands large followings on Instagram and Snapchat.

 However, Neistat grew increasingly frustrated by endless streams of meticulously framed and edited photos and videos that plagued his Instagram feed.
 He wanted a social media platform that allowed people to really share who they were.
 As he describes,